Responsible pet ownership

 Better data capture and traceability of cats and dogs

-- In addition, the Bill will enable OLG to deliver a new and improved Companion Animals Register.
+- In addition, the Act will enable OLG to deliver a new and improved Companion Animals Register.
 This register is a Statewide database of information about cats and dogs and their owners.

 - The new register builds on the success of the NSW Pet Registry and will collect better information about pets and their owners, allowing animals to be tracked throughout their lives.